AnimMouse/ChatGPT-with-Me-Website/content/posts/2023-04/shooting-famous-person-and-being-famous.md

   - Gun
 ---
 _Prompt_:
-If I shot a famous person like John Lennon, will I become famous also?
+If I shoot a famous person like John Lennon, will I become famous also?

 No, shooting a famous person like John Lennon or anyone else is not a path to fame or respect.
 In fact, it is a heinous act of violence that will likely result in criminal charges and imprisonment.
 Taking someone's life is a serious crime and has severe consequences for both the victim and the perpetrator.
 Additionally, any fame or notoriety gained from such an act would be negative and associated with infamy, not admiration or respect.
 It's important to remember that violence is never a solution to any problem, and seeking attention through violent means is both dangerous and harmful to others.